Willy Adames Preview, Player Props: Brewers vs. Yankees

-Willy Adames -- with a slugging percentage of .514 in his past 10 games, including three home runs -- will be in action for the Milwaukee Brewers versus the New York Yankees, with Michael King on the hill, on September 9 at 2:05 PM ET.
+Willy Adames -- with a slugging percentage of .500 in his past 10 games, including three home runs -- will be in action for the Milwaukee Brewers versus the New York Yankees, with Gerrit Cole on the hill, on September 10 at 1:35 PM ET.

-In his last game, he collected three RBI (going 2-for-4 with a double and a home run) against the Yankees.
+In his previous appearance, he went 1-for-5 with a triple and an RBI against the Yankees.

 Willy Adames Game Info & Props vs. the Yankees